15 Visualization

 geom_tile() +

-Figure 15.7: Heatmap showing a specific range of continuous parameters where an effect emerged.
+Figure 15.7: A heatmap showing a specific range of continuous parameters where an effect emerged.
 Barnett, Griffiths, and Hawkins (2022), Figure 3 (licensed under CC BY 4.0).

-Or we could plot the accuracy of each age group as sizes/areas (Figure 15.8).
+Or we could plot the accuracies as sizes/areas (figure 15.8).

 Figure 15.8: Iterating on the Stiller data using size.

-To make this (bad) visualization, we mapped the rating DV to the size element in our aes() call.
+To make this (bad) visualization, we mapped the rating to the size aesthetic in our aes() call.

 ggplot(sgf_cond_means, aes(x = age_group, y = condition, size = rating)) +